 You set the current mode in the Mode selector of 3D View header (see Fig. The Mode select menu.).

-Modes might affect many things in Blender:
+Modes can affect many things in Blender:

 - They can modify the panels and/or controls available in some Properties editor tabs.